Avril-Cui/seal-backend/AS2/functional_design.md

     addItem (owner: User, url: String, reason: String, isNeed: String, isFutureApprove: String): (item: Item) effect
             fetch item's itemName, description, photo, and price with amazonAPI;
-            create a new item with (itemName, description, photo, price, reason, isNeed, isFutureAprove, wasPurchased=False);
+            create a new item with (itemName, description, photo, price, reason, isNeed, isFutureApprove, wasPurchased=False);
             add item to the itemSet under the wishlist with owner matching this user;
             return the added item;